Staying effective in different weather conditionsShare on Facebook

 Very high temperatures and moist air is worse than dry heat.
 This effect is described as The Heat Index.
 It can be a dangerous combination, like a sauna with no way out.

 If you paid attention in the theory section, evaporation slows down when the surrounding humidity is higher.
-Slow-drying, heavy cotton isn't good at this point, switch to mixed or synthetic scarves at this point.
+Slow-drying, heavy cotton isn't good at this point, switch to mixed or synthetic scarves for better results.

 It's not a coincidence that spicy foods are popular in temperate and hot zones.
 They accelerate sweating even if you aren't moving, which cools down your body.
 You can slow down your metabolism somewhat with vegetables containing lots of water, such as cucumber.